The King's hunting trip

 By this time, Judge Alaya had a fan club on Facebook which had grown to 40,000 people.
 She was known to the press as, “The Iron Lady of Spanish Justice."
 But even the stunningly attractive judge had doubts about being able to put an end to this evil.
-She had reached the top with her investigaations and openly confessed to the press that she had been stopped.
-"Prosecutors do not move a finger unless they recieve orders from Madrid."
+She had reached the top with her investigations and openly confessed to the press that she had been stopped.
+"Prosecutors do not move a finger unless they receive orders from Madrid."

 Nevertheless, the prosecutions continued.
-The case became so large and unwieldy that it was broken up into 146 seperate probes.
+The case became so large and unwieldy that it was broken up into 146 separate probes.
 Prosecutors estimated that over a decade, members of the Andalucian administration diverted 168 million euros, ($762 millon) into their own and their families' bank accounts.
-The money was discreetly passed on to people buisinesses, often with close links to the socialist party, many of whom were not effected by layoffs.
+The money was discreetly passed on to people businesses, often with close links to the socialist party, many of whom were not effected by layoffs.

 When the trial finally came to court in December 2017 it charged 19 former top ruling socialists in Andalucia with their role in one of the biggest corruption cases in Spain's modern history.
-The charges were that they, "Distributed without due dilligence, hundreds of millions of euros meant to help the unemployed and companies in difficulties in Andalucia."
+The charges were that they, "Distributed without due diligence, hundreds of millions of euros meant to help the unemployed and companies in difficulties in Andalucia."
 The court said that there was an "absolute lack of control." in the management of the funds.